geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 Yeah, yeah, I get it.

 **Qazalin** [00:54:21]
-That addition is happening somewhere in shapetracker right now.
+That addition is happening somewhere in ShapeTracker right now.
 You just got to pull it out of the kernel or whatever it is that's being done.

 **Geohot** [00:54:31]